Basic Malaria Research

 We acquire new functional and mechanistic insight into processes linked to the essential biology of malaria blood stage parasites.
 These parasite forms are responsible for all malaria-related morbidity and mortality as well as for the transmission of parasites between humans via the mosquito vector.
 We place particular emphasis on

-- Investigating the molecular mechanisms underlying parasite-induced red blood cell remodeling, through which infected red blood cells adopt pathogenic traits
+- Investigating the molecular mechanisms underlying parasite-induced red blood cell remodelling, through which infected red blood cells adopt pathogenic traits

 - Understanding the transcriptional and epigenetic mechanisms responsible for antigenic variation and sexual conversion, which facilitate chronic blood infection and parasite transmission, respectively; and